Tenjin25/MarginofVictory/README.md

 ```
 State Abbreviation: NC
-District Number: 7
+District Number: 11
-Enter the first candidate's name: Jane Smith
+Enter the first candidate's name: Chuck Edwards
-Enter the second candidate's name: John Doe
+Enter the second candidate's name:
-What is the party affiliation of Jane Smith?
-Democratic
-Jane Smith is a Democratic.
+Jasmine Beach-Ferrara
-What is the party affiliation of John Doe?
+What is the party affiliation of Chuck Edwards?
 Republican
-John Doe is a Republican.
+Chuck Edwards is a Republican.
+What is the party affiliation of Jasmine Beach-Ferrara?
+Democrat
+Jasmine Beach-Ferrara is a Democrat.
 Which party has the incumbency?
 Republican
-Enter the vote percentage for Jane Smith (0-100): 52.8
+Enter the vote percentage for Chuck Edwards (0-100): 53.8
-Enter the vote percentage for John Doe (0-100): 47.2
+Enter the vote percentage for Jasmine Beach-Ferrara (0-100): 44.5

 --- Election Results ---
-State: NC | District: 7
+State: NC | District: 11
-Jane Smith (Democratic): 52.80%
-John Doe (Republican): 47.20%
+Chuck Edwards (Republican): 53.80%
+Jasmine Beach-Ferrara (Democrat): 44.50%
-Margin of Victory: 5.60%
+Margin of Victory: 9.30%
-Jane Smith (Democratic) is the winner.
-Race rating: Lean Democratic
-** FLIP: Democratic gains this seat! **
 ```

 ---